DavideFast/University/PingTime/README.md

 # PINGTIME

 >[!CAUTION]
->Due to privacy problem the previous API have been sostituted with simple JSON.
+>Due to privacy problem the previous API have been sostituted with simple JSON only for demonstration.

 PingTime is an application developed for the "Models and Alghoritms For Data Visualization" exam.